canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 - Methods:
     - A `hearSecret` method that has two `String` parameters.
 The first one is the name of a friend and the second is the friend's secret.
-      Your method should find the friend using the names in the **friendNames** attribute and it should change the value of **friendSecrets** at the same index as the friend is found in **friendNames**, if you do not find the name you must not change anythim.
+      Your method should try to find the friend using the names in the **friendNames** attribute and it should change the value of **friendSecrets** at the same index as the friend is found in **friendNames**, if you do not find the name you must not change anythim.
     - A `writeInDiary` method which prints `I have the following secrets:` in first line and then prints each secret